 The Natural History Museum is huge and there is a lot to see, so plan your visit well.
 Set aside at least 3 hours to explore at your leisure.

 What to see at the Natural History Museum

 Located in a landscaped area facing Central Park, the Museum of Natural History consists of 28 interconnected buildings that house dozens of permanent exhibition halls, research laboratories and its popular library.
 Its facilities house what is considered to be the world's largest collection of more than 35 million pieces, which due to lack of space cannot be exhibited at the same time.

 The Great Gallery is a meeting area where fossils and the Great Canoe, built by Native Americans at the end of the 19th century, are exhibited.

 Biodiversity and Environmental Halls

-It offers a view of life on Earth and its beauty.
-One hall is devoted to North American forests, another studies the relationship between living things and their environment, another focuses on biodiversity and its threats, and another on life in the oceans, where a 91-feet-long model of a blue whale is on display.
+It offers a vision of life on Earth and its beauty.
+One of the rooms is dedicated to the North American forests, another studies the relationship between living beings and their environment, another focuses on biodiversity and its threats, and another on life in the oceans, where a 28-meter-long model of a blue whale is on display.

 Birds and Reptiles and Amphibians Halls